Joyner donates to Agape Flights

 It took up a mammoth undertaking delivering aid to the Bahamas after Hurricane Dorian devastated several of its islands.

-The program began in 2017 and — since then — has Joyner Family Insurance has donated about $14,000 to charitable organizations in the community, it said.
+The program began in 2017 and since then Joyner Family Insurance has donated about $14,000 to charitable organizations in the community.

 Post a comment as